-Paul Alivisatos is UC Berkeley's Vice Chancellor for Research and Samsung Distinguished Professor of Nanoscience and Nanotechnology.
-He is also the Founding Director of the Kavli Energy Nanoscience Institute (ENSI), and Director Emeritus of Lawrence Berkeley National Laboratory, and holds professorships in UC Berkeley's departments of chemistry and materials science.
+Paul Alivisatos is UC Berkeley's Executive Vice Chancellor and Provost.
+In addition he is the Samsung Distinguished Professor of Nanoscience and Nanotechnology, the Founding Director of the Kavli Energy Nanoscience Institute (ENSI), and Director Emeritus of Lawrence Berkeley National Laboratory.
+He holds professorships in UC Berkeley's departments of chemistry and materials science.
 In addition, he is a founder of two prominent nanotechnology companies, Nanosys and Quantum Dot Corp, now a part of Thermo Fisher.
 Groundbreaking contributions to the fundamental physical chemistry of nanocrystals are the hallmarks of Dr. Alivisatos' distinguished career.
 He received his B.A. from the University of Chicago and his Ph.D. from UC Berkeley.

 Barbara Bass Bakar former Chief Executive Officer for several major retail firms, serves as the President of the Barbara and Gerson Bakar Foundation and the Gerson Bakar Foundation.
 She also leads the ACHIEVE Program, a high school scholarship and enrichment program that she created and oversees.
 She is a member of the UC Berkeley Board of Visitors and the UCSF Foundation Board.
 She is a former chair of the UCSF Foundation and a former director of Starbucks Corporation and DFS Group, Ltd.